 Information on Coronavirus

-Testing is available is Lawrence in partnership with Lawrence General Hospital, Monday through Friday from 9:00 AM - 4:30 PM.
+Testing is available is Lawrence in partnership with Lawrence General Hospital, daily 8:00 AM to 4:30 PM.
 Testing is at 70 General Street.

 Coronavirus Prevention Tips

 According to the Massachusetts Department of Public Health and Centers for Disease Control, symptoms of 2019 novel coronavirus (COVID-19) include fever and respiratory illness, such as coughing and difficulty breathing.
 Symptoms of the virus are similar to those of seasonal flu.

 To prevent the spread of Covid-19:

 - Wash hands frequently, with soap and water, for a minimum of 20 seconds.

 - Use alcohol-based hand sanitizing gels and liquids if soap and water are not readily available.

 - Do not touch your eyes, nose and mouth with unwashed hands.

 - Try to avoid close contact with anyone who is sick.

 - When sick yourself, stay home to protect others.